Access Medical Images Anytime, Anywhere.

-Maximize convenience with access to your modality worklist, images, and reports from any location with web-based connectivity: from laptop to tablet.
+Maximize convenience with access to your modality worklist, images, and reports from any location with web-based connectivity.
 Improve collaboration by sharing studies with other physicians, facilities, or DICOM destinations instantly.
 With an easy to use web-based sharing portal, uploading and transferring studies on-demand is faster and less resource intensive.

-Our zero-footprint, web-based diagnostic viewer enables reading and viewing studies anywhere, making it more practical than ever to provide sudden stroke care to rural and remote areas or allow Radiologists the convenience of read-from-home during off hours.
+Our zero-footprint, web-based diagnostic viewer enables reading and viewing studies from anywhere, making it more practical than ever to provide sudden stroke care to rural and remote areas or allow radiologists the convenience of reading from home during off hours.

 Ambra’s cloud-based image management is quickly becoming the solution of choice in the world of telestroke.
 With Ambra, DICOM images can quickly and safely be sent from outside facilities before and during patient transport, and images can be easily uploaded and transferred from a variety of inputs including modalities, PACS, or CDs.

 The John P. and Kathrine G. McGovern Medical School at UTHealth, in partnership with Memorial Hermann-Texas Medical Center, unveiled the country’s first mobile stroke unit, powered by the Ambra medical image management platform.